Overview of Investigational Drug Services

 IDS Fee schedule

 IDS charges the start up fees (non-refundable, one time set-up charge) and the dispensing fees.
-Download the form for estimation of charges.
+Contact IDS for current rates.

 Information required for study set-up